LostArtefacts/TRX/docs/tr1/IMPROVEMENTS.md

 - fixed a missing transition animation between Lara jumping forward and entering freefall
 - fixed pushblocks becoming unusable when on the same sector as a door that does not sit on a room portal
 - fixed ricochets embedding in walls or spawning midair
+- fixed a crash in custom levels if a flip effect that expects to act on an item is used in a regular trigger

 ## Cheats
 - added a fly cheat